Codemotion Amsterdam gets bigger and better! The second edition of Codemotion in the Netherlands has just finished!

-Special thanks to Rasmus Lerdorf, who told us 20 years of PHP, to Birgitta Boeckeler and James Higgs and the over 100 speakers who took turns on the stage of the Politecnico Bovisa, thanks to our partners, and to Polihub StartMiUp, our sponsors, most notably IBM and HP Enterprise, to all media partners, Wired, Tom’Hardware MotherBoard /Vice to name a few and Women Who code, Work Wide Women, Girls in Tech, Geek geek life and all the female networks which helped us to support women involvement.
+Special thanks to Rasmus Lerdorf, who told us 20 years of PHP, to Birgitta Boeckeler and James Higgs and the over 100 speakers who took turns on the stage of the Politecnico Bovisa, thanks to our partners, and to Polihub StartMiUp, our sponsors, most notably IBM and HP Enterprise, to all our media partners, Wired, Tom’Hardware MotherBoard /Vice to name a few and Women Who code, Work Wide Women, Girls in Tech, Geek geek life and all the female networks which helped us to support female involvement.

 See you in 2016!

 Codemotion Berlin closed with around 400 attendees on both days, a hands-on Makerspace and a wide side program contributed by our partners.

 The second day opened with the keynote from San Francisco based speaker Jessica McKellar (Dropbox) on “Python, Inc” and how open source communities can apply startup best practices in a competitive and changing market.
 Besides many other great talks, further international topnotch speakers at the conference were Francesco Degrassi on “Never gonna give you up, never gonna let you down – 7 lessons learned building HP/HA systems”, Laura Frank on “Creating Better Teams Through Tools” as well as Tobias Pfeiffer